 The first of the government-wide statements is the Statement of Net Assets.
-This information is found in the Statement of Net Assets column on pages 9 and 10.
+This information is found in the Statement of Net Assets column on page 9.
 The Statement of Net Assets is the Authority-wide statement of its financial position presenting information that includes all of the Authority's assets and liabilities, with the difference reported as net assets.
 Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the Authority as a whole is improving or deteriorating.
 Evaluation of the overall financial health of the Authority would extend to other non-financial factors.

-The government-wide portion of Statement of Activities on pages 12 and 13 reports how the Authority's net assets changed during the current fiscal year.
+The government-wide portion of the Statement of Activities on page 11 reports how the Authority's net assets changed during the current fiscal year.
 All current year revenues and expenses are included regardless of when cash is received or paid.